Elephant trunk wrinkles: A mathematical model of function and form

 \section{Problem formulation}

 We model (a segment of) the elephant trunk as a cylindrical tube bilayer composed of two concentric homogeneous isotropic incompressible hyperelastic tubes.
 The skin forms the outer shell, while the muscle substrate constitutes the inner thicker core.
 We denote the reference state by $\mathcal{B}_0$, and set $R_{0}$, $R_{1}$, $h_{0}$ and $l_{0}$ the inner and outer radii of the core, the uniform radial shell thickness, and the axial length of the cylindrical system, respectively, where $R_{0}<R_{1}$ and $h_{0}\ll R_{1}-R_{0}$.
 Assuming that both the shell and the core grow until a deformed state is attained, we designate $\mathcal{B}$ as the current configuration where the cylindrical geometry is maintained and the geometrical parameters become $r_{0}$, $r_{1}$, $h$, and $l$, respectively, with $r_{0}<r_{1}$ and $h\ll r_{1}-r_{0}$.
-We further assume that, at one end, the cylindrical system is fixed (homogeneous Dirichlet boundary condition), while at the other end, the system is constrained elastically (Robin boundary condition \citep{Gustafson:1998:GA}) by a linear (Hookean) spring of stiffness $K$ (Hooke's constant).
+In an elephant trunk, the skin on the dorsal side can reach $2.2$ mm in thickness, which is approximately 100 times more than typical human skin \cite{Schulz:2023:SPSBSRHH}, while the inner and outer radii are $R_0=1.5$ cm and $R_1=7.5$ cm in \cite{Schulz:2021:SNSKBRRH}, and $R_0=1.1$ cm and $R_1=2.2$ cm in \cite{Schulz:2023:SRWTSMEH}).
+In our mathematical model, we use these to obtain non-dimensionalized quantities.
+We further assume that, at one end, the cylindrical system is fixed (homogeneous Dirichlet boundary condition), while at the other end, the system is constrained elastically (Robin boundary condition \cite{Gustafson:1998:GA}) by a linear (Hookean) spring of stiffness $K$ (Hooke's constant).
 Our bilayer system is represented schematically in Figure~\ref{fig:tube-ref}.